Paraquat is the most acutely toxic herbicide to be marketed over the last 60 years.

 And despite the danger, its usage has risen nearly 200 percent since 2009.
 Exposure to Paraquat has had dire consequences for those that came into contact with it – leaving thousands suffering from the horrors of Parkinson’s disease.

-If you have been exposed to Paraquat and diagnosed with Parkinson’s Disease, the Paraquat lawsuit attorneys at Fob James Law Firm want to help you.
+If you have been exposed to Paraquat and diagnosed with Parkinson’s Disease, the Georgia Paraquat lawsuit lawyers at Fob James Law Firm want to help you.

 Our biggest concern is making sure you get the justice and the compensation that you deserve.
 Please don’t hesitate to reach out to us.